Cities We Service

 People should not handle raccoons or their waste without protection and appropriate training.
 Raccoons in the United States are known to carry infectious diseases that can be transmitted to humans and animals that have contact with raccoons or their waste.
 Raccoons expose humans to disease when handled or if there is exposure to bodily secretions or feces.
 Salvia, urine, feces and bites or scratched are the most commom routes of exposure.
 80% of all North American raccoons carry Roundworm.
 This disease is caused by a parasite.
 The roundworm larvae cause problems as they travel through the person's muscles and various organs, including the liver, brain, lungs, and eyes.
 Raccoons are the primary host of this roundworm whicn is commonly found in their small intestines.
 Raccoons shed millions of the microscopic roundwrom eggs in their feces.
 People may encounter the eggs through direct contact with raccoon droppings or by touching a contaminated area or object.
 If they don't wash their hands, they may later transfer the eggs to their mouths, Small children are particulary vulnerable because they tend to put their hands, and other objects into their mouths.
 Symptoms in people may include nausea, skin irrations, tiredness, liver enlargement, loss of coordination and muscle control, blindness, and coma.
 Other common diseases found in racoons are: Giardiasis, Leptospirosis, Salmomella, E Coli, and Rabies.
 Raccoons are one of the most common species to carry rabies.

-Indiana mole Removal Moles are one of the common species of wildlife that we are called upon to control in North Houston.
-Moles can be found living in at lawns and landscapes throughout Indiana.
-Indiana mole removal and mole trapping should be initiated as soon as the mole has been discovered living in these areas as Moles will tunnel through lawns damaging root systems and making it unstable to walk on the lawn.
+Louisiana mole Removal Moles are one of the common species of wildlife that we are called upon to control in North Houston.
+Moles can be found living in at lawns and landscapes throughout Louisiana.
+Louisiana mole removal and mole trapping should be initiated as soon as the mole has been discovered living in these areas as Moles will tunnel through lawns damaging root systems and making it unstable to walk on the lawn.
 Expensive landscaping can be ruined quickly by this very small animal.
-Indiana is home to the Eastern Mole.
+Louisiana is home to the Eastern Mole.
 Moles also take up residence under porches and patios Mole Removal Is Very Important to protect these areas.
 Moles create tunnels underground and "push up" the dirt that is excavated and deposit it on the surface of your lawn or landscape.
 Moles commonly eat earthworms and grubs.